 I underestimated how much work and upheaval this would be.

-I’ve blown breakers, melted an extension cord, covered holes in walls I shouldn’t have and made a mangled mess of holes I did need to make.
+I’ve blown breakers, melted an extension cord, covered holes in walls I shouldn’t have made and made a mangled mess of the holes I did need to create.

 I hadn’t unboxed my stuff, when boxes of things I never knew I needed started arriving.
 Cushion covering happening in one room.
 Cabinet doors were being painted in another.
 The cashier at ACE hardware had memorized my rewards number.
 I hadn’t been to a decor store twice in a year and I had been twice a week lately.
 Whew, what was going on?